Over 50 countries ask Security Council to refer Syria to court

 By Michelle Nichols

-UNITED NATIONS More than 50 countries asked the U.N.
+UNITED NATIONS, Jan 14 More than 50 countries asked the U.N.
 Security Council on Monday to refer the Syria crisis to the International Criminal Court, which prosecutes people for genocide and war crimes, in order to send a signal to Syrian authorities.

 More than 60,000 people have been killed during a 21-month-old revolt against Syrian President Bashar al-Assad, which began with peaceful protests but turned violent after Assad's forces cracked down on demonstrators.